madalinpopa/ubuntu-server-automation/README.md

 ansible-playbook -i inventory.yml site.yml --ask-vault-pass
 ```

 However, typing the vault password every time you run a playbook can be cumbersome.
-To avoid this, you can store the vault password in a file and reference it in the ansible.cfg file:
+To avoid this, you can store the vault password in a file and reference it in the `ansible.cfg` file:

-Add the following lines to the `ansible.cfg` file:
+Add the `vault_password_file` option under `defaults` section with the path to your text file which contains the vault password.

 ```ini
 [defaults]
 vault_password_file = ~/.vault-pass.txt